 ORP3 IS A PHOSPHOPROTEIN THAT REGULATES CELL ADHESION

 ORP7, a small GTPase that regulates cell adhesion and migration[22], interacts physically with R-Ras, and ORP7 and ORP3 play a role in Ras signalling.
-Previous studies[23] have revealed that ORP3 can control cell adhesion and spreading on a fibronectin substratum, organization of the actin cytoskeleton, β1-integrin activity and macrophage phagocytic function, and these cellular processes are also regulated by R-Ras.
-Based on the latest results, we know that the interaction between ORP3 and its ER membrane anchors depends on the phosphorylation of ORP3, and the targeting of ORP3 to the plasma membrane is changed by the PH domain, which leads to the localization of some proteins at the putative ER-pm contact site.
+Previous studies[23] have revealed that ORP3 can control cell adhesion and spreading on a fibronectin substratum, organization of the actin cytoskeleton, β1-integrin activity, and macrophage phagocytic function, and these cellular processes are also regulated by R-Ras.
+Based on the latest results, we know that the interaction between ORP3 and its ER membrane anchors depends on the phosphorylation of ORP3, and the targeting of ORP3 to the plasma membrane is changed by the PH domain, which leads to the localization of some proteins at the putative ER-plasma membrane contact site.
 This finding reveals a functional interplay between ORP3 and protein kinase signalling cascades and suggests that this protein could mediate communication between the ER and the plasma membrane in response to specific signals; for instance, ORP3 could have a function similar to that of yeast Osh3p[24].
 ORP3 is expressed abundantly in leukocytes and in several types of epithelia, and elevated expression of this protein has been detected in certain forms of leukaemia and solid tumours, which suggests that this protein might regulate cell signalling and adhesion in a manner that facilitates malignant growth (Figure 1).

 ORP4 IS A PREREQUISITE FOR TUMOUR CELL GROWTH

-ORP4 is expressed as three important variants: ORP4L, ORP4M and ORP4S[25].
-ORP4 is constitutively expressed in the human brain, heart and testis but is absent in other human and mouse tissues[26,27].
+ORP4 is expressed as three important variants: ORP4L, ORP4M, and ORP4S[25].
+ORP4 is constitutively expressed in the human brain, heart, and testis but is absent in other human and mouse tissues[26,27].
 ORP4-knockout mice exhibit teratozoospermia due to the death of developing spermatozoa, which indicates that ORP4 is essential for the liveness of specific cell populations[26].
 Early studies discovered ORP4L in leukocytes from patients with chronic myeloid leukaemia but not in those from healthy donors[27].
 Recent studies have shown that ORP4L is involved in human malignant tumour cell proliferation and survival[28] and is a target of the natural anti-proliferative steroidal saponin OSW-1[29], and these findings reveal the participation of ORP4L in the control of oncogenic cell growth.